 Astrology is perhaps the supremely controversial field.
 It is a field that I am deeply grateful to have encountered, both for its intrinsic value, and the enormity of the metaphysical and epistemological questions it throws up.
 The resources page gives some directions in which to explore the field further.
 Future work will explore the deep questions that I believe must be tackled to to take a serious stance on areas such astrology, beyond the usual dismissal.

 This project came out of encountering two sets of opinions.
 One could be parodied as “astrology can under no circumstances be quantified, and such an enterprise is fundamentally at odds with its nature”.
-The other could be parodied as “astrology must be quantified to be taken seriously.
+The other could be parodied as “astrology must be quantified to be taken seriously”.
 I agree with neither entirely but wish to provide a tool with which the quantification of astrology may be performed in an open-minded way.

-- To use of scientific-grade astronomical libraries
+- Built with scientific-grade astronomical libraries

-- To be adaptable for specific research needs
+- Adaptable for specific research needs

 Beyond the Astrod library itself, I aim to undertake and share quantitative astrological research, and to foster a collaborative online community around this.
 If there is research you would like to undertake, I can provide assistance in using Astrod.
-Likewise, if you have data that you think would be interesting to analyse with Astrod, I would like to hear from you.
+Likewise, if you have data that you think would be interesting to analyse with Astrod, I would be pleased to hear from you.
 If you would like to discuss any research direction, please get in touch.